 The mercenary Greeks, who, making a stand upon a rising ground, desired quarter, which Alexander, guided rather by passion than judgment refused to grant, and charging them himself first, had his horse (not Bucephalus) killed under him.
 And this obstinacy of his to cut off these experienced desperate men cost him the lives of more of his own soldiers than all the battle before, besides those who were wounded.

-Of the five thousand Greek mercenaries only two thousand survived, and they were sent to Macedonia to work the mines; the rest were slaughtered.
+Of the 5,000 Greek mercenaries only 2,000 survived, and they were sent to Macedon to work the mines; the rest were slaughtered.
 Why did Alexander ignore the pleas of the mercenaries?
-Some believe he wanted to make a point for their taking Persian money while others say it was mostly anger and the near death experience that provoked him.
+Some believe he wanted to make a point for their taking Persian money while others say it was mostly anger and the near-death experience that provoked him.

-The spoils of war -- gold and rich cloth -- were sent home to Alexander’s mother.
-To honor all who had died in battle Alexander buried both Greek and Persians alike (although the Persians normally burned their dead).
-According to adjusted modern accounts, the Persians lost ten to twenty percent of their forces and two-thirds of their commanders.
-Sources concerning Alexander are varied -- twenty-five to thirty Companions -- possibly one hundred twenty in total.
-Back home, statues honoring the twenty-five fallen Companions were erected at the sanctuary of Zeus at Dium near Mount Olympus.
-Three-hundred suits of Persian armour were sent home to Athens to remind the Greeks that Granicus were only one step in the war of revenge against the Persians.
+The spoils of war - gold and rich cloth - were sent home to Alexander’s mother Olympias.
+To honor all who had died in battle, Alexander buried both Greek and Persians alike (although the Persians normally burned their dead).
+According to adjusted modern accounts, the Persians lost 10-20 percent of their forces and two-thirds of their commanders.
+Sources concerning Alexander are varied - 25-30 Companions - possibly 120 in total.
+Back home, statues honoring the 25 fallen Companions were erected at the sanctuary of Zeus at Dium near Mount Olympus.
+300 suits of Persian armor were sent home to Athens to remind the Greeks that Granicus was only one step in the war of revenge against the Persians.